A Modern Theory of Cross-Validation through the Lens of Stability: Some Applications

 \subsubsection{Model Confidence Sets}

-The model confidence set problem appeared in the statistics and econometrics literature in various forms, including the ``Fence Method'' \citep{jiang2008fence}, the penalized regression tuning confidence set \citep{gunes2012confidence}, model confidence sets by backward $F$-tests \citep{hansen2011model,ferrari2015confidence}.
-Among these methods, the Fence Method is closest to the model confidence sets developed in \Cref{subsec:5.1-model-conf-set} as it also computes a quality measure for each candidate model and accounts for the uncertainty of such measures.
-The model confidence sets developed in \Cref{subsec:5.1-model-conf-set} cover high-dimensional settings and have more flexible applications.
-The CV model confidence sets are proposed and their asymptotic validity under stability condition studied in \cite{lei2020cross} and \cite{kissel2022high}.
+The model confidence set problem appeared in the statistics and econometrics literature in various forms, including the ``Fence Method'' \citep{jiang2008fence}, the penalized regression tuning confidence set \citep{gunes2012confidence}, model confidence sets via backward $F$-tests \citep{hansen2011model,ferrari2015confidence}.
+Among these methods, the Fence Method is closest to the model confidence sets developed in \Cref{subsec:5.1-model-conf-set}, as it also computes a quality measure for each candidate model and accounts for the uncertainty of such measures.
+The model confidence sets developed in \Cref{subsec:5.1-model-conf-set} are applicable in high-dimensional settings and have more flexible applications.
+The idea of using normal approximations to assess the uncertainty of CV model selection appeared as early as \cite{yang2006comparing}, who also pointed out necessity of, and challenges in, using the difference instead of individual losses.
+The CV model confidence sets based on high-dimensional normal approximations are rigorously studied in \cite{lei2020cross} for single sample splits and in \cite{kissel2022high} for $K$-fold CV under stability conditions.
 In particular, \cite{kissel2022high} contains numerical examples demonstrating the advantage of the difference-based model confidence set ($\hat\Theta$ in \eqref{eq:5.1-cvc}) over the original confidence set based on simultaneous confidence interval of individual models ($\hat\Theta_0$ in \eqref{eq:5.1-cvc-naive}).

-The single-model selection approach $\hat J_{\rm cvc}$, based on the ``most parsimonious element in the confidence set'', is proposed and studied in \cite{lei2020cross}, who provided a consistency proof of $\hat J_{\rm cvc}$ in a fixed-dimensional best subset selection setting for the difference-based CV confidence set.
-The model selection estimator $\hat J_{\rm cvc}$ is a rigorously justifiable approach to correct the overfitting issue of $\hat J_{\rm cv}$.
+The single-model selection estimator $\hat J_{\rm cvc}$, based on the ``most parsimonious element in the confidence set'', was proposed and studied in \cite{lei2020cross}, who provided a consistency proof of $\hat J_{\rm cvc}$ in a fixed-dimensional best subset selection setting for the difference-based CV confidence set.
+The model selection estimator $\hat J_{\rm cvc}$ is a rigorously justifiable approach to correct for the overfitting issue of $\hat J_{\cv}$.
 See \cite{efron1997improvements,tibshirani2009bias,lim2016estimation} for some examples of existing heuristic approaches.
+Another method that improves the $K$-fold CV model selection consistency is the ``profile electoral college CV'' \citep[PEC-CV,][]{zhan2022profile}, which considers the winning frequency of each candidate model under repeated $K$-fold splits and varying values of $K$.
+This method exhibits promising empirical performance and can also be used to visualize the level of model selection uncertainty.